Generalized hyperbolicity for diffeomorphisms of Banach spaces: Inhomogeneous linear equations

-\begin{remark} In finite dimensions, the combination of an exponential dichotomy on $\mathbb Z_{\ge 0}$ and on $\mathbb Z_{\le 0}$ together with the transversality condition is equivalent to the existence of a bounded (hence continuous) right–inverse of the inhomogeneous difference operator $T_A\colon\ell_\infty(\mathbb Z,B)\to\ell_\infty(\mathbb Z,B)$, $T_A\{v_k\}=\{v_{k+1}-A_k v_k\}$, as proved by Pliss~\cite{Pli77, Coppel}.
-This is precisely the \emph{strong bounded solution property} of Definition~\ref{def:sbs}. \end{remark}

-For infinite-dimensional Banach space statement similar to Remark \ref{rem:fin-sbs} is not known.
-However in a lot of settings it was established under additional assumption of uniqueness or possibility to make a canonical choice of sequence \eqref{eq:Inh}, see for instance \cite{LRS-JDDE1998, SellYou, HuyMinhCMAA2001}.
+In finite dimensions, an exponential dichotomy on $\mathbb Z_{\ge 0}$ and $\mathbb Z_{\le 0}$ together with the transversality condition is equivalent to the existence of a bounded (hence continuous) right inverse of the inhomogeneous difference operator $T_{\cal A}\colon\ell^\infty(\mathbb Z,\Bb)\to\ell^\infty(\mathbb Z,\Bb)$, $T_{\cal A}\{v_k\}=\{v_{k+1}-A_k v_k\}$, as proved in~\cite{Pli77, Coppel}.
+This is precisely the strong bounded solution property introduced in Definition~\ref{def:sbs}.
+For infinite-dimensional Banach spaces, a similar statement is not known in general.
+However, in many settings, an analog of this statement has been established under additional assumptions of uniqueness or of the possibility of making a canonical choice of the sequence \eqref{eq:Inh}; see, for instance, \cite{LRS-JDDE1998, SellYou, HuyMinhCMAA2001}.